bartificer/taming-the-terminal/README.md

  -- PDF output at ttt.pdf
 ```

-and no other errors, there should be a PDF, an HTML file and an ePub file in the `output` directory.
+and no other errors, there should be a PDF in A4-size, a PDF in letter-size, an HTML file and an ePub file in the `output` directory.

-**Note**: to have the screenshots visible in the HTML file, copy the `assets` folder from `book/assets` to `output/assets`
+**Note**: to have the screenshots visible in the HTML file, copy the `assets` folder from `book/assets` to `output/assets`.

 ## Book setup